This Sweet and Sour Chicken has been one of our reader favourites for years!

 • Whilst the oil is heating, place the egg in one shallow bowl and the cornflour in another shallow bowl.
 Add the flour, salt, pepper, garlic salt and paprika to another shallow bowl and mix together.

-2 eggs lightly beaten, 3 tbsp cornflour (cornstarch), 90 g (3/4 cup) plain (all-purpose) flour, ½ tsp salt, ½ tsp pepper, ½ tsp garlic salt, 2 tsp paprika
+2 eggs lightly beaten, 3 tbsp cornflour (cornstarch), 90 g (3/4 cup) plain flour (all-purpose flour), ½ tsp salt, ½ tsp pepper, ½ tsp garlic salt, 2 tsp paprika

-3 chicken breast fillets
+3 skinless chicken breast fillets

 • Whilst the chicken is cooking, you can start on your sauce.

-1 tbsp vegetable oil, 1 large onion
+1 tbsp vegetable oil, 1 large onion, 1 red pepper, 1 green pepper

-• Add in the garlic and ginger and cook for another minute.
-Add the tomato ketchup, vinegar, dark brown sugar, and the tinned pineapple (including the juice and stir.
-Bring to the boil, and then turn down the heat and let it bubble (stirring every so often until slightly thickened.
+• Add the tomato ketchup, vinegar, dark brown sugar, and the tinned pineapple (including the juice) and stir.
+Bring to the boil, and then turn down the heat and let it bubble, stirring every so often, until slightly thickened, should take 3-5 minutes.

-2 cloves of garlic, 1 tsp minced ginger, 150 ml (2/3 cup) tomato ketchup, 2 tbsp malt vinegar, 6 tbsp dark brown muscovado sugar, 475 g (17 oz) canned pineapple chunks in juice
+150 ml (2/3 cup) tomato ketchup, 2 tbsp malt vinegar, 6 tbsp dark brown muscovado sugar, 475 g (17 oz) canned pineapple chunks in juice

 • Serve with boiled or fried rice and a sprinkling of sesame seeds.